matsaleh13/pvalid/doc/dev-log.md

   - Check using typeof or instanceof.
   - Want to check special types e.g. Mongo models, but that should be via DI or custom plugin?
 - Committed WIP stuff.

+## 2019-02-10

+- More implementation.
+- Refactored utility functions and errors into their own modules.
+- Added tests for util.js functions.